karayabin/universe-snapshot/planets/ApplicationItemManager/README.md

 myprog listinstalled                       # list installed items myprog search {term} {repoAlias}?          # search through available items names myprog searchd {term} {repoAlias}?         # search through available items names and/or description

+# local (shared) repo
+myprog setlocalrepo {repoPath}             # set the local repository path myprog getlocalrepo                        # print the local repository path myprog todir                               # converts the top level items of the import directory to directories (based on the directories in local repo) myprog tolink                              # converts the top level items of the import directory to symlinks to the directories in local repo myprog flash                               # list all the top level items of the local repo, and make sure they exist in the import directory; if not, it copies them from the local repo myprog flash -l                            # with this flag, will create links rather copying directories myprog flash -f                            # forces the re-import

 # utilities